Maykonn/global-process-queue-js/README.md

 # Contributing

-You can contribute to this project cloning this repository and in your clone you just need to create a new branch using a name related to the new functionality which you'll create.
+You can contribute to this project cloning this repository and in your clone, you just need to create a new branch using a name related to the new functionality which you'll create.
 When you finish your work, you just need to create a pull request which will be revised, merged to master branch (if the code doesn't break the project) and published as a new release.